sylefeb/Silice/learn-silice/README.md

 > This is not only about the routes, the LUTs can be configured as *asynchronous* in which case they constantly update their outputs when the inputs change.
 In such case, the delay is the sum of route delays and LUT traversal delays.
 This is very typical: a design contains many synchronous (flip-flop) and asynchronous (*combinational*) gates.

 Finally, something to remember, especially if you have a background in programming on CPU: *There is no concept of "not doing something"*. *Everything* you describe becomes a circuit and takes space on the FPGA.
-On CPU we tend to write thing like:
+On CPU we tend to write things like:
 ```c
   if (condition) {
     do_something(); // could be always done, skip for faster exec